- Home

 - Ask for and accept offers of help with tasks such as cleaning and shopping.

-- Eat nutritious food to keep your energy levels up.
+- Eat healthy, well-balanced meals to keep energy levels up.

-- Talk to your doctor about what type of exercise would be suitable for you or ask for a referral to a physiotherapist or exercise physiologist.
+- Talk to your doctor about what type of exercise would be suitable for you.

 View the Cancer Council NSW editorial policy.